 - Color note: The presence of red usually indicates that the material contains iron.
 When it does, that makes red slate flooring inappropriate for outdoor applications, as rain can oxidize that element, causing it to break down the same way it would rust a piece of iron.

 Slabs and larger sizes not usually used in flooring.

 All tiles can also be cut down into smaller squares, rectangles, or in some cases triangles.
-However cuts should be done to a size that evenly divides the material, so that there is no waste.
+Cuts should be done to a size that evenly divides the material so that there is no waste.
 Cutting 8” squares from a 16” tile uses the entire piece, where 7” squares would leave you with waste.

 Once slate is protected with the proper chemical sealants, it is fairly easy to maintain.
-Spills should be wiped up immediately, and for regular cleaning you can just sweep, vacuum, or mop the floor periodically.
-If you mop it use either warm water on its own, or mixed with an appropriate stone soap.
+Spills should be wiped up immediately, and for regular cleaning, you can just sweep, vacuum, or mop the floor periodically.
+If you mop it use either warm water on its own or mixed with appropriate stone soap.
 Never use any acidic or abrasive cleansers on a natural stone floor as they will cause a chemical stain reaction.

 Grout: This is the most vulnerable point in a tile floor installation.
 Grout is used to buffer the space between tiles, giving them a yielding cushion against which to expand and contract when the temperature rises or falls.
-Unfortunately they are also very porous, and can suffer from stains, water penetration, and mold if not sealed regularly.
+They are also very porous and can suffer from stains, water penetration, and mold if not sealed regularly.
 If problems arise with grout lines, it is always possible to remove them and replace them with new grout.

 Repairs: In tile form slate pieces that become damaged can be removed and replaced.
 This process involves cracking and digging the tile out of its installation bed, being careful not to damage surrounding pieces.
 Once the subfloor is scraped free then a new tile can be installed and grouted into its place.
 Make sure to seal the new tile and the grout around it once the adhesive is dry.